OpenHFT/Chronicle-Map/README.md

 ![TCP/IP Replication 3Way](http://openhft.net/wp-content/uploads/2014/09/Screen-Shot-2014-10-27-at-18.19.05.png)

-Below is example how to set up tcpReplicationConfig for 3 host
+Below is example how to set up tcpConfig for 3 host

 ```java
 String hostServer1 = "localhost"; // change this to your host